AICC/CMI-5_Spec_Current/cmi5_runtime.md

 __State API PUT Properties__:

 * _activityId_: Activity ID for the AU (from the course structure)
-* _agent_: agent representing the LMS learner being enrolled.
-This MUST match actor object generated by LMS at AU launch time.
+* _agent_: Agent representing the LMS learner being enrolled.
+This MUST match the actor object generated by LMS at AU launch time.
 * _registration_: Registration ID representing the LMS learner enrollment in the course.
 This MUST match Registration ID used by the LMS at AU launch time.
 * _stateId_: LMS.LaunchData